Sri Lankan date and lime chutney.

 I’ve been known to finish a bottle of this date and lime chutney within a few days.

-It’s on my plate of rice, on bread rusks or a few spoons on my palm to mouth as I go about my work, trust me it’s that good.
+It’s on my plate of rice, on bread rusks or on a few spoons on my palm to mouth as I go about my work, trust me it’s that good.

-And I can guarantee that once you’ve made your own date-lime chutney, see how easy it is to make, you’ll be making it frequently not only for yourself but for friends as well.
+And I can guarantee that once you’ve made your own date-lime chutney, and see how easy it is to make, you’ll be making it frequently not only for yourself but for friends as well.

 The perfect homemade gift for any festive occasion.

-Now that you have the recipe for the chutney, make a few bottles ahead and gift it to your loved ones over the festive season(Sinhala-Tamil new year, eid, Christmas).
+Now that you have the recipe for the chutney, make a few bottles ahead and gift it to your loved ones over the festive season(Sinhala-Tamil New Year, eid, Christmas).

 Take bottles as a housewarming gift or take a few for your loved ones living overseas.